-Stockholders who wish to communicate directly with the Board may do so by writing to IES Holdings, Inc. Board of Directors, c/o General Counsel and Corporate Secretary, IES Holdings, Inc., 5433 Westheimer Road, Suite 500, Houston, Texas 77056.
+Stockholders who wish to communicate directly with the Board may do so by writing to IES Holdings, Inc. Board of Directors, c/o General Counsel and Corporate Secretary, IES Holdings, Inc., 2 Riverway, Suite 1730, Houston, Texas 77056.
 Stockholders may also communicate directly with individual directors by addressing their correspondence accordingly.
-Interested parties may make any concerns known to non-management directors by contacting the Company's ethics telephone hotline (the "Ethics Line") at 1-800-347-9550.
+Interested parties may make any concerns known to non-management directors by contacting the Company's ethics telephone hotline (the "Ethics Line") at 1-800-347-9550 or going online to iesholdingsinc.ethicspoint.com.

-The Company has adopted a Code of Ethics for Financial Executives and a code of business conduct and ethics for all directors, officers and employees, which has been memorialized as part of the Company's Legal Compliance and Corporate Policy.
-Each of these documents can be found on the Corporate Governance page of the Investors section of the Company's website at www.ies-co.com.
-The Policy is also available in print to any stockholder who requests it by contacting the General Counsel and Corporate Secretary, IES Holdings, Inc., 5433 Westheimer Road, Suite 500, Houston, Texas 77056.
+The Company has adopted a Code of Ethics for Financial Executives that applies to the Company's principal executive officer, principal financial officer, and principal accounting officer.
+In addition to the Code of Ethics for Financial Executives, the Company has adopted a Code of Business Conduct and Ethics for directors, officers and employees, which has been memorialized as part of the Company's Legal Compliance and Corporate Policy.
+Each of these documents can be found on the Governance page of the Investors section of the Company's website at www.ies-co.com.
+The Policy is also available in print to any stockholder who requests it by contacting the General Counsel and Corporate Secretary, IES Holdings, Inc., 2 Riverway, Suite 1730.
+Houston, Texas 77056.